 \section{Proofs for Section~\ref{Sec.Aux.latent.class.models}}

-Let us first address the nonemptyness of the sets $A$ to $E_\le$.
-Below, we prove Lemmas~\ref{Basic.lemma}-\ref{Lemma.2.12} ignoring the word ``nonempty''.
-We then observe that the set claimed to equal $C_\le$ in Lemma~\ref{Lemma.1.5} is nonempty, containing for example $(\Pr,\Delta\Se):=(1, q^{}_{01}-q^{}_{10})$.
-Hence $A_\le$ is nonempty, since $C_\le$ is the image of $A_\le$ under some function.
+Let us first address the nonemptyness of the sets $A$ to $I_\le$.
+Below, we prove Lemmas~\ref{Basic.lemma}-\ref{Lemma.2.16} ignoring the word ``nonempty''.
+So, strictly speaking, we should rather write something like ``Proof of Weak Lemma~\ref{Basic.lemma}'' and so on below.
+We next observe that, say, the interval then known to equal $G_\le$ by Lemma~\ref{Lemma.2.14} is nonempty, as it contains zero.
+Hence $A_\le$ is nonempty, since $G_\le$ is the image of $A_\le$ under some function.
 Hence $A\supseteq A_\le$ is nonempty.
-Hence the remaining sets are nonempty, as they are the images of $A$ or $ A_\le$ under certain functions.
+Hence the remaining sets are nonempty, as they are images of $A$ or $ A_\le$ under certain functions.

 \begin{proof}[Proof of Lemma~\ref{Lem.d=1}] If $(\pi,\chi)\in \mu_1^{-1}(\{q \})$, then we have in particular $(\pi_1,\chi^{}_{0|0},\chi^{}_{1|1}) \in[0,1]^3$ and $(1-\pi_1)(1-\chi^{}_{0|0})+\pi_1\chi^{}_{1|1}= \big(\mu_1(\pi,\chi)\big)_1=q_1$.
 This shows that ``$\subseteq$'' holds in the claimed equality.
 If, conversely, $(\Pr,\Sp,\Se)$ belongs to the second set, and if we put $\pi_0:=1-\Pr$, $\pi_1:=\Pr$, $\chi^{}_{0|0}:=\Sp$, $\chi^{}_{1|0}:= 1-\Sp$, $\chi^{}_{0|1}:=1-\Se$, $\chi^{}_{1|1}:=\Se$, then $(\pi,\chi)\in \mu_1^{-1}(\{q \})$.
 Thus ``$\supseteq$'' holds as well. \end{proof} \begin{proof}[Proof of Lemma~\ref{Lem.d=2.d=1}] If $(\pi,\chi)\in\mu_2^{-1}(\{q \})$, then $(\pi,\chi^{(1)})\in\Theta_1$ and for $\iota\in\{0,1\}$ we have